Perceived overall quality of life has decreased in the Waikato region compared to 2006.

 People's satisfaction with their overall quality of life provides a self-assessed measure of wellbeing.
 How people feel about their life is a fundamental measure for the health of our communities.
 This measure also relates to self-reported happiness and general wellbeing.
 We can use this information to help us make decisions aimed at increasing positive levels of wellbeing and life satisfaction for people living in this region and beyond.

 Note: Survey question changed from a 5-point scale to a 7-point scale in 2018.
 Subsequently measured as percent good, very good or extremely good.
+Analysis of the 2016 and 2018 results by Nielsen confirmed this has not caused systematic changes to push the positive result up or down.

 |Year||Good or extremely good|